GenesisFR/HowToBecomeGoodAtShooters/README.md

 - doesn't prevent explosions from staggering and hurting you
 - explosions and some status effects (ensnare, shock) will cancel the cover to cover move, sometimes leaving you extremely vulnerable (especially when there's no cover nearby) (TODO: test when catching fire)
 - you can't use skills while performing a cover to cover move, but you can target with already deployed skills, keep charging the Jammer/Banshee Pulse and change the direction of the Banshee Pulse
+- you're not immune to status effects while performing a cover to cover move
 - when getting shot from an unknown direction, it may be beneficial to perform a cover to cover move in a random direction instead of trying to locate the enemy, that will give you time to locate that enemy and may break line of sight with them

 ### Dancing